VirgilSecurity/virgil-pfs-net/README.md

 With the open session, which works in both directions, Sender and Receiver can continue PFS encrypted communication.

-__Next:__ Take a look at out [Get Started](/documentation/get-started/pfs-encrypted-communication.md) guide to see the whole scenario of the PFS encrypted communication.
+__Next:__ Take a look at our [Get Started](/documentation/get-started/pfs-encrypted-communication.md) guide to see the whole scenario of the PFS encrypted communication.

 ## Documentation